SAP/spartacus-docs/_pages/fsa/features/dynamicforms/json-structure.md

 ```

-More details about interface structure can be found below:
+More details about interface structure can be found below.

 ### FormDefinition